 Richard Gwyn grew up in Crickhowell, Powys.
 He studied anthropology at the London School of Economics and worked in a variety of jobs in London before taking off for a decade of aimless travel around the Mediterranean.

 In 2012, he founded Fiction Fiesta, a festival for literature in translation connecting Wales and Latin America.
 He reviews Spanish and Latin American fiction for The Independent.
-His most recent works of translation include A Complicated Mammal: Selected Poems of Joaquín O. Giannuzzi (2012) and The Spaces Between: Poems by Jorge Fondebrider (Cinnamon, 2013) and Impossible Loves, his selection of poems by the Colombian Darío Jaramillo (Carcanet, 2019).
+His most recent works of translation include A Complicated Mammal: Selected Poems of Joaquín O. Giannuzzi (2012), The Spaces Between: Poems by Jorge Fondebrider (Cinnamon, 2013) and Impossible Loves, his selection of poems by the Colombian Darío Jaramillo (Carcanet, 2019).
 He has also compiled and translated a second major anthology, The Other Tiger: Recent Poetry from Latin America (Seren, 2016).

 Read the blog of Richard Gwyn's alter-ego, Ricardo Blanco here.